Edited by Sci-Fi Christian and QueenofKlaroline

 "Hey!
 That's enough."
 Caroline inserted herself into the middle of the impending brawl.
 "You're not helping, Tyler.
 Just be quiet for a minute and let me handle this."

-Both hybrids growled in response, stiff and wary as they eyed each other.
+Both hybrids growled in response, stiff and wary while they eyed each other.

 With an angry toss of her head, Caroline faced the hybrid in charge.
 "I meant what I said.
 Get out of my house."
 When the hybrid leader hesitated, she added, "If you don't leave, I'm going to have to tell Klaus that you didn't follow my orders and he will not be happy."